Trump dismisses criticism by Flake and Corker

 "The reason Flake and Corker dropped out of the Senate race is very simple, they had zero chance of being elected.
 Now act so hurt & wounded!"
 Trump tweeted.

 The President, who was on Capitol Hill Tuesday for a lunch with GOP senators about tax reform, then tweeted: "The meeting with Republican Senators yesterday, outside of Flake and Corker, was a love fest with standing ovations and great ideas for USA!"
+Later, he added: "Jeff Flake, with an 18% approval rating in Arizona, said 'a lot of my colleagues have spoken out.'
+Really, they just gave me a standing O!"

 Asked on CNN's "New Day" Wednesday about Trump's criticism, Flake acknowledged that it's "very difficult to be re-elected in the Republican Party right now, in Arizona in particular.